Mastodon (band): Crack the Skye and Live at the Aragon (2009–2010)

 Crack the Skye was released on March 24, 2009, as a normal version and a deluxe version (which includes all songs in instrumental versions as well as their normal versions) and entered the Billboard 200 at number 11 a week later.
 The album is produced by Brendan O'Brien and Scott Kelly of Neurosis returns as a guest musician on the title-track.

 In a MusicRadar interview, guitarist Bill Kelliher confirmed the album is about an "out-of-body experience", and looks at the concepts of astral travel, wormholes, Stephen Hawking's theories and the spiritual realm.

 The album follows a quadriplegic who learns astral projection.
 On his journey he flies too close to the sun, burning his umbilical cord which connects him to his body, and flies into oblivion.
 At the same time in Czarist Russia, Rasputin and his cult were channeling spirits and brought the quadriplegic to their time.
 He explains his situation and foretells the assassination of Rasputin.
 Inevitably Rasputin is assassinated and Rasputin guides him back to his body.
 The band had debuted three new tracks at the Bonnaroo Music Festival, but did not play any more live shows before the album's release, due to fears of internet distribution and wanting to play the songs to the right audience.
 Drummer Brann Dailor sings lead vocals for the verses of the song "Oblivion".

 Mastodon was a headliner at the Scion Rock Fest on February 28, 2009, performing a set containing three tracks from Crack the Skye, the first time these songs were played since being finalized and recorded.
 On May 15, 2009, Mastodon performed a shortened version of "Oblivion" on the Late Show with David Letterman.

-In order to support their new album, Mastodon toured with Metallica on the latter part of the 2009 European leg of their World Magnetic Tour.
+In support of their new album, Mastodon toured with Metallica on the latter part of the 2009 European leg of their World Magnetic Tour.
 In Fall of 2009, they embarked with Dethklok on the "Adult Swim Presents" tour along with Converge and High on Fire.
 On October 17, 2009, they recorded a DVD documenting the tour at the Aragon Ballroom in Chicago.
 Mastodon played the alternative music festival Big Day Out, touring across Australia and New Zealand in January and February 2010.
+On November 4, 2009, Mastodon released their third EP, titled Oblivion.